Non-Hodgkin lymphoma is a type of blood cancer. It's more common in boys than girls.

 Treatment for NHL has a very good success rate and many people are cured.
 Chemotherapy is the most important treatment for children with NHL.
 Chemotherapy is the use of anti-cancer (cytotoxic) drugs to destroy cancer cells.

-It is common for a combination of drugs to be used and treatment may last a number of months or years.
+It's common for a combination of drugs to be used and treatment may last a number of months or years.
 The treatment will be planned according to your child’s particular type of NHL and the stage of the disease.
-B-cell NHL is treated with 4–8 courses of intensive chemotherapy.
-T-cell NHL is treated for about two years.
+B-cell NHL is treated with 4 to 8 courses of intensive chemotherapy.
+T-cell NHL is treated for about 2 years.
 Your child’s doctor will discuss the treatment options with you.